agonajredini/PassingNetwork/README.md

 # Football Passing Network Visualization

 This repository contains a Python script that visualizes a football team's passing network based on match event data.
-The script processes pass data, analyzes player movements, and creates a passing network visualization on a soccer pitch.
+The script processes pass data, analyzes player movements, and creates a passing network visualization on a football pitch.
 Player positions, passing connections, and the frequency of passes are displayed with varying line thickness, using libraries such as `mplsoccer`, `pandas`, and `matplotlib`.

 ## Features
 - Processes pass events from football match data.
 - Cleans and merges player data (including jersey numbers and names).
 - Analyzes player participation and selects starting players.
-- Visualizes player positions, passing connections, and pass frequency on a soccer pitch.
+- Visualizes player positions, passing connections, and pass frequency on a football pitch.
 - Customizable visual appearance with pitch color, player names, and jersey numbers.

 ## Requirements
-- `mplsoccer`: for soccer-specific plotting and data processing.
+- `mplsoccer`: for football-specific plotting and data processing.
 - `pandas`: for data manipulation and analysis.
 - `numpy`: for numerical calculations.
 - `matplotlib`: for creating visualizations.